orionfollett/learn-code/README.md

 The second command pulls new changes
 The third command brings your work back on top of the new changes

+For further reading, here is a good basic guide to git: https://rogerdudler.github.io/git-guide/

 ## VSCode

 VSCode is a lightweight but powerful code editor.